atingupta2005/apache-airflow-sep-23/Labs/01-The-basics-of-Apache-Airflow/README.md

 # DagRuns

 * execution\_time
-  * Begin at the DAG’sstart\_dateand repeat everyschedule\_interval\.
+  * Begin at the DAG’s start\_date and repeat every schedule\_interval\.
-* For eachexecution\_time\, aDagRunis created and operates under the context of that execution time
+* For each execution\_time\, a DagRun is created and operates under the context of that execution time
-* ADagRunis simply a DAG that has a specific execution time\.
+* A DagRun is simply a DAG that has a specific execution time\.

 # TaskInstances

-The task that belongs toDagRuns
+The task that belongs to DagRuns

 # UI DAG Graph View